StarleyBy/Starley-CS-Library/books/cardiac-surgery/cohn/chapters/chapter-47/chapter-47.md

 **FIGURE 47-16** The brachiocephalic vessels are separated from the true lumen by the dissected false lumen (*left panel*).
 If individual brachiocephalic vessels are also damaged beyond repair, short interposition grafts are added to reconnect each artery to the aortic graft (*right panel*).

-vessels, each may require repair and reimplantation individually into the graft used for arch replacement (Fig. 47-16).

 Aortic root dissection often fails to violate the intima of the coronary ostia.
 Repair of the ascending aorta at the sinotubular junction is therefore sufficient to reunite the aortic root layers and provide uninterrupted coronary blood flow.
 Minimal disruption of the coronary ostial intima should be repaired primarily with 5-0 or 6-0 Prolene suture.
 If, however, the ostium is circumferentially dissected and an aortic root replacement is necessary, an aortic button should be excised and the layers reunited with running 5-0 Prolene suture, glue, or both.
 Coronary buttons are then reimplanted into the vascular graft or to a separate 8-mm vascular graft as part of a Cabrol repair (Fig. 47-17).
-Aortocoronary bypass
+Aortocoronary bypass grafting is performed only when the coronary ostium is not reconstructable and as a last resort.

 ![](_page_15_Picture_6.jpeg)

 **FIGURE 47-17** Illustration showing the attachment of the coronary ostia to the graft using the Cabrol technique.
 The ends of a 60-mm Dacron graft are sewn end to end to each coronary ostium.
 A side-to-side anastomosis is made between the intercoronary tube graft and the aortic graft.

-grafting is performed only when the coronary ostium is not reconstructable and as a last resort.

 Acute type A dissection is complicated by aortic valve insufficiency in up to 75% of patients.
 Fortunately, preservation of the native valve is successful nearly 85% of the time.
 The mechanism of aortic insufficiency in most cases is the loss of commissural support of the valve leaflets.
 This is repaired using pledgeted 4-0 Prolene sutures to reposition each of the commissures at the sinotubular ridge (Fig. 47-18).
 The dissected aortic root layers are then reunited using 3-0 Prolene suture and either one or two strips of Teflon felt to recreate the sinotubular junction and reform the sinuses of Valsalva.
 Aortic valve preservation must always be performed using intraoperative TEE to assess the valve postoperatively.
 No more than mild aortic insufficiency should be present.
 In addition to commissural resuspension, techniques exist to spare the aortic valve and replace the aortic root in acute type A dissection, but the experience is early and the number of patients few.
 This topic is covered in greater detail in the section on surgical techniques for chronic type A dissection.
 If the aortic valve cannot be spared, replacement of the ascending aorta and valve should be performed using a composite valve graft or homograft.
 The composite valve graft is implanted using horizontal mattress 2-0 Tycron sutures to encircle the annulus and to seat the valved conduit (Fig. 47-19).
 The previously excised and reconstituted coronary buttons are reimplanted into the vascular graft with running 5-0 Prolene suture (Fig. 47-20).
 The left coronary button is implanted first, at which time the graft is clamped and placed under pressure to define the proper orientation and position of the right coronary button.
 The aortic homograft is similarly implanted using horizontal mattress 2-0 Tycron sutures, except that a generous margin of aortic root below the coronary buttons is retained for a second hemostatic suture line of running 4-0 Prolene.
 This is an ideal solution for individuals who have a contraindication to anticoagulation or for young females.
-The Ross procedure (pulmonary autograft) is not applicable
+The Ross procedure (pulmonary autograft) is not applicable in those patients with connective tissue disorders and not recommended in acute dissection.

 ![](_page_16_Picture_2.jpeg)

 **FIGURE 47-18** Resuspension and preservation of the native aortic valve in a type A dissection.
 (A) The dissected layers are approximated at each commissure with double-pledgeted mattress sutures.
 (B) The aortic valve commissures are completely resuspended.
 (C) Thin felt strips (8- to 10-mm wide) are placed inside and outside from the circumference of the aorta.
 The coronary ostia are not compromised.
 (D) The aortic walls are sandwiched between the felt strips with a horizontal mattress.
 (E) A vascular graft is sutured to the reconstructed proximal aorta.